flexera-public/flexera-plugins/aws/rs_aws_elasticache/README.md

 Visit http://chat.rightscale.com/ to join!

 ## License
-The AWS VPC Plugin source code is subject to the MIT license, see the [LICENSE](../../LICENSE) file.
+The AWS ElastiCache Plugin source code is subject to the MIT license, see the [LICENSE](../../LICENSE) file.